Friday, Jul 10th 2026

 Colin Rubenstein

-“A durable agreement should also confront the situation in Lebanon, including Hezbollah’s repeated missile and drone attacks against Israel, while reaffirming Israel’s fundamental right to defend itself against the threats posed by Iran and its proxies.
-We are concerned by reports that the terms of the MOU may have the effect of stalling efforts to disarm Hezbollah.
+“A durable agreement should also confront the situation in Lebanon, including Hezbollah’s repeated missile and drone attacks against Israel, while reaffirming Israel’s fundamental right to defend itself against the threats posed by Iran and its proxies,” he said.

 AIJAC’s response reflects longstanding concerns among Australian Jewish and pro-Israel groups about Iran’s nuclear ambitions, its ballistic missile program and its support for Hezbollah and other armed groups.